Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

 For our analysis we consider a variety of experimental detector configurations, as described in Table~\ref{tab:detector_table}.
-These follow proposals for near future experiments based on xenon such as DARWIN~\citep{DARWIN:2016hyl}, which has since evolved into the XLZD concept~\citep{XLZD:2024nsu} to which our findings also apply, based on argon such as ARGO~\citep{DarkSide-20k:2017zyg} as well as based on lead such as RES-NOVA~\citep{Pattavina:2020cqc, RES-NOVAGroupofInterest:2022glt}.
-We consider JUNO~\citep{JUNO:2015zny, Lu:2016ipr} that is already operating as a representative carbon-based liquid scintillator detector.
+These follow proposals for near future experiments based on xenon such as DARWIN~\cite{DARWIN:2016hyl}/XLZD~\cite{XLZD:2024nsu}, based on argon such as ARGO~\cite{DarkSide-20k:2017zyg} as well as based on lead such as RES-NOVA~\cite{Pattavina:2020cqc, RES-NOVAGroupofInterest:2022glt}.
+We consider JUNO~\cite{JUNO:2015zny, Lu:2016ipr}, that is already operating, as a representative carbon-based liquid scintillator detector.

-The expected event rate in CE$\nu$NS or $\nu$–p elastic scattering for a given detector ($\mathrm{det}$) is
+The expected event rate in CE$\nu$NS or $\nu$-p elastic scattering for a given detector ($\mathrm{det}$) is

 where $N_T$ is the number of interaction targets ($X$ nuclei type for CE$\nu$NS or protons in the case of elastic $\nu$-p scattering), $\varepsilon(E_r)$ is the detection efficiency and $\Theta$ is the Heaviside step function.
 The average energies of the CCSN neutrinos are between approximately 10-18~MeV, therefore ${E_{\nu}^\mathrm{min}}$ is the minimal neutrino energy to cause the recoil above observable threshold in the corresponding detector, and ${E_{\nu}^\mathrm{max}}=75\;$MeV.
 The maximum recoil energy is $E_r^\mathrm{max}=2E_\nu^2/(m_T+2E_\nu)$, with $m_T=m_X$ for CE$\nu$NS and $m_T=m_p$ for $\nu$-p scattering.
-For $\nu$-p scattering we also include the quenching of the proton recoil energy due to scattering in the scintillator medium, following Ref.~\citep{Dasgupta:2011wg, JUNO:2015zny, Chauhan:2021fzu}.
+For $\nu$-p scattering we also include the quenching of the proton recoil energy due to scattering in the scintillator medium, following Refs.~\cite{Dasgupta:2011wg, JUNO:2015zny, Chauhan:2021fzu}.
+On the timescales relevant to the $\mathcal{O}(10)$~ms burst signal duration typical backgrounds are negligible.